 However, with great power comes great responsibility, and hydrogen peroxide needs to be used properly, and safely, to prevent injury to you, or your property.

 Read on to learn how to clean, disinfect & sanitize with hydrogen peroxide in a safe yet effective way.
-We’ll also explain where in your home to use the disinfectant and where to take caution.
+We’ll also explain where disinfecting with hydrogen peroxide in your home is useful and where to take caution.

 What is Hydrogen Peroxide?